 Time to grab your ladder, a bucket of water with cleaner and a long-handled, stiff cleaning brush!
 Using these simple tools to scrub your home’s exterior can get rid of years of accumulated grime and dirt.
 This process works on vinyl, cement siding, brick, wood and stucco.

 If you’ve got some real caked on crud, a power washer can work wonders.
 It works great on hard surfaces like brick or stone and on cement driveways and walkways.
 Just don’t use a it on vinyl siding or any other materials that can dent.

 If you spend some time scrubbing, you’ll thank yourself later.
-Industry experts agree that cleaning the exterior of your home can bring an increase of ten to fifteen thousand dollars at closing.
-And, all it costs you is a little time and elbow grease!
+Industry experts agree that cleaning the exterior of your home can bring an increase of $10,000-$15,000 at closing.
+All it costs you is a little time and elbow grease!

 Most people forget all about their mailbox as they prepare for a home sale.
 It’s utilitarian, and chances are you hardly ever notice it in front of your house.
 However, potential buyers will notice it, and if it’s in a state of disrepair, they’ll make a mental note that will follow them into their house tour.

 If your mailbox has seen better days, head to the hardware store and buy a replacement.
 There are lots of options that’ll cost you a hundred bucks or less.
 If you’d rather not spend that money, simply paint your existing mailbox and add some brass address numbers to fancy it up a bit.

 If you're weighing your options for buying or selling a house, our friends at Clever can help!
 Clever's licensed concierge team is available to answer your real estate questions, or help you find the right agent for your needs.

 We've improved the traditional real estate model with modern technology to cut costs, not quality.Get started today